Advanced Search

 Biography

-Harold Lehman (1913-2006) was born in New York City, New York to Abraham and Rachel Lehman, immigrants from Europe who arrived in New York at the turn of the twentieth century.
-Early on, Harold’s father struggled to find consistent employment, working as a mailman and a vaudeville dancer.
-Later he found steady work as an insurance agent and then left the family and moved to California.
-His mother was a seamstress.
-Harold had a twin brother and was one of five children.
-Harold was part Jewish, and went through synagogue as a boy.
-The family lived in the West side of Brooklyn and then in the Bronx.
-In February 1930, Harold and his older brother Charlie moved to California to live with their father.
+Harold Lehman (1913-2006) was born in New York City, New York to Abraham and Rochel Lehman, Jewish immigrants from Europe who arrived in New York at the turn of the twentieth century.
+Harold was one of five children and had a twin brother.
+The family lived in Manhattan, and then in the Bronx.
+Early on, Harold’s father struggled to find consistent employment, working various jobs, including as a vaudeville dancer.
+He abandoned the family and moved to California, where he later found steady work as an insurance agent.
+Harold’s mother was a seamstress and unable to support the family by herself, so she placed Harold and his two brothers in the Hebrew Orphan Asylum.
+In February 1929, having aged out of the orphanage, Harold and his older brother, Charlie, moved to Los Angeles, California to reunite with their father.

-In California, Harold enrolled at the Manual Arts High School in Los Angeles.
-There he formed lifelong friendships with future notable artists such as Phil Guston, Jackson Pollock, and Manuel Tolegain.
+Harold continued his studies in art by enrolling in Manual Arts High School.
+There he formed lifelong friendships with future notable artists such as Philip Guston (formerly Phillip Goldstein), Jackson Pollock, and Manuel Tolegian.
 Early in his art career, Harold worked primarily as a sculptor.
 He used plaster and clay as well as carving directly in stone.
-In 1931, after graduating from Manual Arts, Lehman won a citywide competition for a yearlong scholarship to the Otis Art Institute.
-In 1932, after leaving Otis, Harold focused on painting and began working with painter D.A.
-Siqueiros, joining his “Bloc of Painters,” a group of artists with socialist leanings.
-In 1933, Harold won second place in the Los Angeles Museum’s annual competition of painters and sculptors.
-In 1933 and 1934, Harold did work for the Public Works of Art Project (PWAP) a New Deal program to employ artists.
+In 1930, after graduating from Manual Arts, Lehman won a citywide competition for a yearlong scholarship to the Otis Art Institute.
+In 1932, after leaving Otis, Harold focused on painting and began working with the Mexican muralist, David Alfaro Siqueiros.
+He was invited by Siqueiros to join the “Bloc of Painters,” a group of artists with socialist leanings, who were committed to using art to decry matters of social injustice of the time.
+The fresco murals created by this group were destroyed by the Los Angeles Red Squad.
+In 1933, Harold began working with Lorser Feitelson and exhibited with his group of Post Surrealist painters.
+He won professional recognition for his work and several awards between 1934-35 in the Los Angeles Museum’s annual competition of painters and sculptors.
+In 1934, together with Philip Guston and Reuben Kadish, they received a commission to do a mural under the Public Works of Art Project (PWAP), the first New Deal Federal Art Project to employ artists.

 In 1946, Harold left Woodstock and returned to New York City.
 He continued easel painting, sculpting, and photography.
 He also began teaching art from his studio on West 21st Street.
 In 1950, Lehman met Leona Koutras, who had come to his studio for art lessons.
 Two years later they married and had two children.
-In the 1970s Harold worked as designer and scenic artist for CBS and NBC television.
+In the 1960s, Harold worked as a lead scenic artist for the 1965 New York World’s Fair and later for Expo ’67 in Montreal.
+In the 1970s he worked as a scenic designer and scenic artist in commercials, film, and television.

 Physical Details